openstack/rally/doc/source/quick_start/tutorial/step_5_task_templates.rst

 In both scenarios above, the *"^cirros.*-disk$"* image is passed to the scenario as an argument (so that these scenarios use an appropriate image while booting servers).
-Let’s say you want to run the same set of scenarios with the same runner/context/sla, but you want to try another image while booting server to compare the performance.
+Let's say you want to run the same set of scenarios with the same runner/context/sla, but you want to try another image while booting server to compare the performance.
 The most elegant solution is then to turn the image name into a template variable: